Cross sections for neutron-induced reactions from surrogate data: revisiting the Weisskopf-Ewing approximation for $(n,n^{\prime})$ and $(n,2n)$ reactions: Conditions of the Weisskopf-Ewing limit

 Here, we briefly review the conditions in which the decay probabilities become approximately independent of $J^\pi$, \idest $G_{\chi}^{CN}(E_{ex},J^\pi)$ $\rightarrow {\cal G}_{\chi}^{CN}(E_{ex})$ (see also Refs.~\cite{Gadioli:92,EscherDietrich:06}):

 First, the energy of the compound nucleus has to be sufficiently high, so that almost all channels into which the nucleus can decay are dominated by integrals over the level density.
-In that case, the denominator in Equation \ref{Eq:DecayBranching} reduces to the second term only.
+In that case, the denominator in Eq. \eqref{Eq:DecayBranching} does not include decays to discrete levels.

 Second, correlations between the incident and outgoing reaction channels, which can be formally accounted for by including width fluctuation corrections~\cite{Hilaire:03}, have to be negligible.
 These correlations enhance elastic scattering, at the expense of the inelastic and reaction cross sections, and are most prominent at the low energies relevant to capture reactions.
 Width fluctuations are negligible if the first condition (above) is satisfied.